 Due to healthcare regulation restrictions, WCM cannot offer medical second opinions to patients who are residents of or have current mailing addresses in Iowa, Louisiana, Maine, Michigan, and North Dakota.
 If you are a resident of one of these states and wish to have an in-person second opinion from a Weill Cornell Medicine physician in the New York City area, we are happy to assist you in making an appointment by dialing 1-855-WCM-WCMU and pressing 1.

 We do not currently offer WCM Second Opinion to international patients.
 We encourage you, however, to contact our hospital partner, NewYork-Presbyterian, through their Global Services for assistance, including help obtaining a second opinion.

 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
 Please note that you will not have direct phone contact with the expert, so it is important that you submit all of your questions at the start of your case.

-If you have a clarifying question about an expert's response to one of the questions in your second opinion, the Grand Rounds clinician will attempt to contact the expert to request additional clarification.
+If you have a clarifying question about an expert's response to one of the questions in your second opinion, the Included Health clinician will attempt to contact the expert to request additional clarification.
 Depending upon his or her availability, the expert may or may not be able to respond to follow-up questions, and follow-up questions are not guaranteed.
 Follow-up questions must be posed to the expert within five business days of when the completed second opinion was made available to you, and you may ask a maximum of three clarifying questions.
 Please note that you may not introduce any new questions, only clarifying questions.